dys2p/digitalgoods/README.md

   * Payload URL: `https://example.com/rpc`
   * Automatic redelivery: yes
   * Is enabled: yes
-  * Events: "An invoice has expired", "An invoice has been settled"
+  * Events: "An invoice is processing", "An invoice has expired", "An invoice has been settled"